patrickfenn/mac_activity_monitor/README.md

 --

-Only tested on latest mac version (mbp m2)
+Only tested on latest mac version (mbp m2).
+If this gets any traction at all I will attempt to make it more user friendly...